gerald-michael/bagsystem/README.md

 # bagsystem
-NAD assignment to create a servlet/ jsp project
+NAD assignment to create a servlet/jsp project

 # How to make images work